Faculty & Staff Directory

 rross@sfprep.org

-P.E.
-Department Chair, School Health Coordinator.
-Rennae has a Bachelor of Arts in Physical Education and has taught P.E. at Prep since the fall of 1990.
-Throughout her career at Prep, Rennae has been a soccer and dance coach and has seen teams through 3 State Soccer Championships and 2 State Dance Championships.
-Rennae is a certified official for the NMOA in the sports of spirit and track and field, and she spends many weekends officiating high school athletics.
-After 30+ years involved in youth soccer in New Mexico, Rennae is President of the New Mexico Youth Soccer Association, the state’s largest youth soccer organization, with 20,000 youth players.
-Rennae is also a long-time member of the Ilfeld Volunteer Fire Department.
-In addition, Rennae has recently served as a coordinator for Prep’s COVID-19 protocols, communication, and contact tracing.
+Rennae is a certified official for the NMOA in the sports of Spirit (Cheer and Dance) and Track & Field, and she spends many weekends officiating high school athletics.
+After 30+ years of involvement in youth soccer in New Mexico, Rennae was elected President of the New Mexico Youth Soccer Association, the state’s largest youth sports organization, with over 20,000 youth players.
+Rennae previously served as a volunteer EMT & firefighter for the Ilfeld Volunteer Fire & Rescue Department.
+In addition, Rennae has served as coordinator for Prep’s COVID-19 protocols and response.
+Rennae is a parent to two Prep graduates, Chris Holden (‘96) and Catie Holden-Rohloff (‘99).

 Department(s)